danyster0/eg/README.md

-# How to make this egg
+# Refers to the way something specific is done...

 ## Welcome! 👋